 Preparing for your appointment

 Thunderclap headaches are often first diagnosed by an emergency room physician.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.
+However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared for your appointment if you have time to prepare.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+If you have time before your appointment, it's a good idea to be well prepared.
+Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions will help you make the most of your time with your doctor.
 For thunderclap headaches, some basic questions to ask your doctor include:

 What to expect from your doctor